medcomdk/dk-ehmi-sbdh/input/pagecontent/TestExampleXDSEmbeddedHCO.xml.md

-# Test example of an SBDH with XDS metadata and an embedded homecareobservation message
+# Test example of an ehmiSBDH with XDS metadata and an embedded homecareobservation message

 [Link to the embedded file](TestExample_ehmiMessage_HCO.json.html)